Join the Interacoustics community and receive news about new products, events and much more

 Related online training

-On November 19, 2024, Amanda Goodhew, BSc (Hons) MSc Audiology, from the Interacoustics Academy, will host an eWorkshop on aided cortical testing.
-This eWorkshop will provide an introduction to aided cortical testing with a particular focus on the pediatric application of the test.
+On February 13, 2025, Amanda Goodhew, BSc (Hons) MSc Audiology, from the Interacoustics Academy, will host an eWorkshop on aided cortical testing.
+This eWorkshop will explore advanced topics relating to aided cortical testing, with a particular focus on the pediatric application of the test.
+This course will consider how to use the objective tools available to aid interpretation of aided cortical waveforms.

 Learning objectives:

-• Describe how to prepare for and perform an aided cortical measurement
+• Explain how to interpret aided cortical waveforms

 • Determine an appropriate testing strategy for aided cortical testing based on the patient’s expected audibility